Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/UserGuide/project_creation_users_in_project_charts_creation.md

 The documentation on "how to format JSON data to render charts", can be found in the next subcategory: [Charts in Projects](/docs/user-guide/charts_in_projects/ "Charts in Projects").

-**Note:** the API created by an user, returns the correctly formated JSON script.
+**Note:** the API created by a user, returns the correctly formated JSON script.

 Navigate to a previously created project.